Haifa Varju

 Cover image supplied by Toddlekind.
 Click here to shop the look.
 The image shows the organic cotton basket (in both sizes) on a Sandy Lines Playrug.

-Colour: Anchor
+Color: Anchor

 Back to blog